hybox/models/notes/usecase.md

 ## Description

-A postcard collector donates his collection of historical and valuable postcards to an institution.
+A postcard collector, J Smith, donates his collection of historical and valuable postcards to an institution.
 The collection, the postcards and the related resources are digitized and described, to be managed in a Hydra based platform.
+The collection has three postcards in it, sent by and to various people.
+The collection is governed by a donor agreement, and managed by Jones University.
+The first postcard is from Jane Bloggs to Joe Cantor, on the subject of her pet cat.

 ```
 _:c1 a pcdm:Collection ;